AndroidPillars/React/CHAPTER-1.md

 - It is highly-efficient and fast.
 - React features a huge ecosystem and an extremely-active community which means that there is a great chance that for a given problem you face.

-# React Alternatives
+# 1.2.React Alternatives

 - Angular and Vue.

-# Two Kinds of Applications
+# 1.3.Two Kinds of Applications

 - Single Page Applications